 Charles Schwab offers 2 different investing rewards credit cards.
 The entry-level version is the Schwab Investor Card® from American Express.

 You can also earn a $100 cash statement credit when you spend $1,000 in the first 3 months.
+There is no annual fee.

 American Express Platinum Card for Schwab